Lieutenant-Colonel William Simpson, 27552, Royal Army Medical Corps.

 In 1936 William Simpson qualified for the Diploma Royal College of Obstetricians and Gynaecologists (DCOG).
 By September 1939, William and Constance Simpson were living at "Kranholme", Garstang Road, Fulwood, near Preston, Lancashire.
 Living with the couple at "Kranholme" were Medical Practitioner, Thomas W. Robson and his wife, Elizabeth.
 William was working as an Obstetric Surgeon serving or having served in that capacity at the Preston Royal Infirmary and St Joseph’s Hospital, which was run by the Sisters of Charity of Our Lady Mother of Mercy.
 Voluntary contributions funded the maintenance and general upkeep of the hospital.
 It was the first provider of welfare to Roman Catholic girls in Preston.
 During both world wars St. Joseph’s served as a military hospital to treat wounded British and Dutch soldiers.

 Great Britain declared war on Germany in early September 1939 and by 1940 William, by then 39 years of age, had risen to the rank of Major in the Royal Army Medical Corps (RAMC).
 Sometime later he was posted to the Caribbean, attained the rank of Lieutenant-Colonel and met an untimely death at Port Royal, Jamaica on 18th March 1945, aged 44 years.
-The cause of his death remains unknown.
+It seems that he was ill in December 1944 with a heart condition whilst in Panama.
+Press reports of the cause of his death are somewhat confusing, but an official report suggests that he was hit by the boom during a tack on the yacht on which he was sailing.
+This caused a heart attack in the water and by the time he arrived back at shore he was pronounced dead.

 It is not at all certain why William Simpson was serving in the Caribbean.
 He was of course a man of medicine and it may have been those skills and experience which took him there in the service of his country.
 The record shows that William lost his life in the North Caribbean theatre of war.